-Once the movement starts, it’s all about continuous growth of a group of persons redefining how they want to work together with the customer in mind.
+Once the movement starts, it’s all about the continuous growth of a group of persons redefining how they want to work together with the customer in mind.

-Everybody needs trainings
+Everybody needs training

-But how can they measure the progress of that movement they are supposed to be part of it if they don’t have the knowledge to measure if there is a real progress.
+But how can they measure the progress of that movement they are supposed to be part of it if they don’t have the knowledge to measure if there is real progress.

 Between tech aversion, micromanagement, and reticence towards a flattened organization, it’s crucial to train them too.
 It’s a key challenge.
-Even if it’s difficult to understand causes and consequences, here some consequences which is visible observation made on organization:
+Even if it’s difficult to understand causes and consequences, here are some consequences which is visible observation made on the organization: